fiveten59/Vdr_installer/README.md

 # Vdr_installer
 # Plugins_installer

-A special thanks goes to Klaus Schmidinger Vdr Developer & all plugins developers
+A special thanks goes to Klaus Schmidinger Vdr Developer & all plugin developers

 Two scripts:
 - vdr_2.4.6_installer installs Vdr on Ubuntu with essential plugins (in about 10 min)